Voters head to polls for municipal elections across Ontario

-TORONTO — Voters across Ontario will cast their ballots in municipal elections today after a lead-up that’s seen everything from legal battles to electoral reform.
+TORONTO — Polls have opened across much of Ontario as voters get set to cast their ballots in municipal elections.

+Toronto Mayor John Tory voted at the city’s Goldring Centre for High Performance Sport, arriving with his wife just as the polls opened at 10 a.m.

-Much of the narrative has been dominated by Toronto, where 242 candidates are fighting for a spot on a sharply reduced 25-member council — down from the 47 seats they would have had if not for provincial interference.
+The race in Toronto, where 242 candidates are fighting for a spot on the recently reduced 25-member council, has dominated the election campaigns following the city’s battle with the Progressive Conservative government.

 A judge initially ruled in Toronto’s favour, but that decision was later overthrown and the election continued as Ford envisioned it.